evizaer/evizaer.github.io/_drafts/game-design-scratchpad.md

 It's more than just having multiple actions of which you can only take one.
 The actions themselves should have exclusive effects and costs.
 Actions that can be directly compared based on their effects are of no use in creating tension.
 Two actions  that give different amounts of the same resource for the same cost are never worth having.
 If two actions end up being effectively the same cost for different magnitudes of result, it's well worth it to find out why and see if you can prevent that from happening.
 Don't waste the player's time.

-### Situationality

-The designer can introduce additional complexity into the player's decision-making process by introducing various conditions under which certain actions change their availability or costs and payoffs.
-I call this "situationality"--and the easiest way to think about situationality is to think "what could've been different in this situation to cause me to choose to do something other than what I chose?"
-Some examples:

-* 2D or 3D space is the most pervasive form of situationality to be found in games.
-Space provides uniform rules for having numerical relationships (like distance) between two game pieces, it allows easy-to-understand conditionals for rules, like if a unit is in range of another (for attacking), or if a unit is in range of a spot on the ground (for moving to it this turn).
-* In Star Craft, only medics can heal marines, and only a medic near a specific marine can heal that marine.
-* In Settlers of Catan, you can only build a settlement on a tile-intersection next to one of your roads if you have a brick, lumber, grain, and wool.
-You also aren't allowed to build settlements within two intersections of one another.
-You can only build a city if you have 2 grain and 3 ore and you already have a settlement on a certain intersection.

-### Indirectness
-Without some degree of indirectness, it's clear what to choose to do to win.
-When decisions lack indirectness, the player can easily make decisions because he can clearly see that one action gets him transparently closer to winning than the other.

-Removal or indirection.
-Playing at several remove from the goal.
-Requiring repetition can achieve this (health bars in fighting games, score goals) cheaply.

 ### All Three, Working Together
 Dimensions of exclusivity can stack to create real tension!
 Choosing whether to heal one unit for 2 HP or another unit for 3 HP has directly comparable cost and payout at the resource level, but they have exclusivity baked into their conditionalty--the unit to which each applies is exclusive.
 Games where effects are localized feature this kind of thoroughgoing situationality which lays the groundwork for lots of tension.